 (a) OFHEO shall, upon a written request for records that reasonably describes the information or records and is made in accordance with the provisions of this subpart, make the records available as promptly as practicable to any person for inspection and/or copying, except as provided in paragraph (b) of this section.
 OFHEO may charge a fee determined in accordance with subpart D of this part.
 OFHEO will make the record available in the form or format requested if the record is readily reproducible in that form or format with reasonable effort.
 “Readily reproducible” means, with respect to electronic format, that the requested record or records can be downloaded or transferred intact to a computer disk, tape, or other electronic medium using equipment currently in use by OFHEO.

 (b) Records not available.
-Except as otherwise provided in this part, or as may be specifically authorized by the Director, the following information and Start Printed Page 55172records, or portions thereof, are not available to requesters:
+Except as otherwise provided in this part, or as may be specifically authorized by the Director, the following information and records, or portions thereof, are not available to requesters: